zzzprojects/learn-orm/tutorials/efcore-moq-queryable/use-mock-queryable-nsubstitute.md

 # Use MockQueryable.NSubstitute

-A `DbSet` represents the collection of all entities in the context, or that can be queried from the database, of a given type. `DbSet` objects are created from a `DbContext` using the `DbContext.Set` method.
+A `DbSet` represents the collection of all entities in the context, or that can be queried from the database, of a given type.
+The `DbSet` objects are created from a `DbContext` using the `DbContext.Set` method.

 The **MockQueryable.NSubstitute** provides `BuildMockDbSet` extension method that creates a mock of type `DbSet`.

-Let's consider the following simple example where will moq the `DbSet` as shown below.
+Let's consider the following simple example which mocks the `DbSet` as shown below.

 ```csharp
 public static void Example1()